 TIP: This is available in 8-, 12-, and 16-ounce sizes so you can choose the one that works for your kids.

-This is perfectly sized for a toddler appetite.
+This is a perfectly sized toddler lunch box.
 It won’t hold foods like applesauce (the lid doesn’t close as securely as my other picks), but it’s otherwise a great option for little eaters.
 It’s easy to clean and it’s small, so it packs into a backpack, insulated lunch bag, or a diaper bag nicely.

 It’s also lightweight, so it won’t weigh down a backpack or bag.

-Best for: Packing little kid lunches or snacks for on the go.
+Best for: Packing little kid lunch boxes or snacks for on the go.
 This is a great baby lunch box, too.

 Price: About $30